 Should I come early?

 Yes, please.
-You are welcome from 18.00h, to buy your ticket, have a coffee and see the exibits of the museum before the programme starts at 19.30h sharp.
+You are welcome from 18.00h, to get your vouchers, have a coffee and see the exibits of the Natural History Museum before the programme starts at 19.30h sharp.

-What if I have a reservation but unfortunately I can't come (because I broke my leg)?
+What if I have a ticket but unfortunately I can't come (because I broke my leg)?

 Please let us know by e-mail hobokenlecture(at)hetnatuurhistorisch.nl.
-We probably have a waiting list, so we can pass your reservation to someone else.
+We probably have a waiting list, so we can pass your ticket to someone else.
 If you contact us before 8 November 2017 we will refund 10 euro.